dangquii/supply-chain-performance-analysis/README.md

 ## Key Findings

-**Finding 1: First Class shipping carries a 95.3% late delivery rate** First Class — the most expensive delivery option — has the highest late delivery rate across all shipping modes, driven by an unrealistic 1-day scheduled window.
+**Finding 1: First Class shipping carries a 95.3% late delivery rate** First Class, the most expensive delivery option, has the highest late delivery rate across all shipping modes, driven by an unrealistic 1-day scheduled window.
 Customers paying a premium for speed receive the worst delivery experience, directly undermining customer trust and brand reputation.

 **Finding 2: Late delivery is a systemic issue, not a regional one** Late delivery rates are consistent across all five global markets, ranging from 54.3% to 55.2%.
-No single market is underperforming — the entire supply chain scheduling process requires review.
+No single market is underperforming, the entire supply chain scheduling process requires review.

 **Finding 3: Late deliveries cost the business approximately $77,000 in avoidable profit loss** Late deliveries generate $0.78 less profit per order compared to on-time deliveries.
 With 98,977 late orders recorded, this represents approximately $77,000 in profit that could be recovered through improved scheduling accuracy.